nuvibit/terraform-aws-lambda/README.md

 }

 ```
 If you want to enable encryption you have to set enable_encryption to true and provide a kms_key_arn.
-Otherwise the lambda function won't have the permissions to decrypt the data in the SQS queue.

 ### Lambda Function in VPC
 ```hcl